 Audra and Bryan were already in their room re-packing suitcases and talking quietly together when Ben entered into his side of the suite.
 They each paused to look at him, probably hoping to gauge how he was doing before they spoke, but he gave them no opportunity to do so; as soon as he dropped his belongings and tossed his keycard to the counter, he waltzed over and shut and bolted the door that connected their two rooms together.
 I don’t want to talk to a single fucking soul right now, he thought, not caring how rude it was to ignore them.
 As far as he was concerned, they both deserved the abrupt dismissal.

 During his 48-hour absence, the suite had been spotlessly cleaned, the bed made, the wet bar restocked.
-Pulling out a cold bottle of Blue Moon from the beverage fridge, he flicked off the top, took a long swig, and landed down onto the leather sofa, propping his hiking boots up onto the alder coffee table, pushing Colorado tourism magazines to the floor as he did so.
+Pulling out a cold bottle of Blue Moon from the beverage fridge, he flicked off the top, took a long swig, and landed down onto the leather sofa.
+Propped his hiking boots up onto the alder coffee table and pushed Colorado tourism magazines to the floor as he did so.
 From where he sat, he could see a bath towel that had been formed into the shape of a swan poised in the middle of the bed.
 A handful of gold-wrapped chocolates was scattered around the water fowl, like a “welcome back” package from The Little Nell.

 Welcome back to Aspen, Mr. Mansfield.
 Welcome back to your lonely, pathetic existence.
 Hope you’ve enjoyed your stay.